 In today’s economy, it’s very difficult to save at all, least of all to save for a mortgage.
 I get that.

 However, my experience tells me that people do what they want to do.
 How many new, fancy cars do you see parked in neighborhoods that may not be known as luxury communities?
 How many vacations are taken during the year?
 Somehow folks find a way to get the things they want, no matter what it is.

 Financial planners and mortgage loan officers recommend three to six months of living expenses in a liquid account.
 That number goes higher if you’re coming out of foreclosure; six months is a minimum to show stability.
 You want to show that you’re able to pay your bills –including your mortgage – for an extended period if you lose your job.

 This is the hardest and most time-consuming part.
 After foreclosure, your credit score, according to myFICO, probably dropped by about 150 points.
 You’ll need to raise it back up with perseverance.

-Pay bills on time and keep your credit card balances below maximum levels.
-The foreclosure will stay on your credit report for seven years, but if you prove your money management skills have matured, it will become less of a red mark as years go by.
+Pay bills on time and keep your credit card balances below maximum levels; 30% is highly recommended.
+The foreclosure will stay on your credit report for seven years.
+With that being said, if you prove that your money management skills have improved and matured, it will become less of a negative against as years go by.

 - Losing a job